darrenschwarz/TableValuedTest.Spike/README.md

 ===========================================
 Calling Stored Procedure from .Net C# code
 ===========================================
 1) Open TableValuedTest.Spike.sln

-2) Right-Click TableValuedTest.Spike.csproj, and click "Manage Nuget Packages...", restore if neccessary.
+2) Right-Click TableValuedTest.Spike.csproj, and click "Manage Nuget Packages...", restore packages if neccessary.

-3) Update app.comfig to point at your sql instance.
+3) Update app.config connectionStrings "TableValuedTest", to point at your instance of sql server.

-4) Run DataTableTest in DataTableSpike.cs
+4) Run [Test] DataTableTest in DataTableSpike.cs

 ===========================================
-.Net C# code result
+.Net C# code TableValuedTest result
 ===========================================
 Which should give you back: